 How is hyperthyroidism diagnosed?

 Diagnosis of hyperthyroidism in senior cats can be tricky.
 Your vet will complete a physical exam and palpate your cat’s neck area to look for an enlarged thyroid gland.
-At Sharon Lakes Animal Hospital, our Charlotte vets are trained in internal medicine and have access to a variety of diagnostic tools and treatment methods.

 A battery of tests will likely be needed to diagnose hyperthyroidism in your cat, as many other common diseases experienced by senior cats (intestinal cancer, chronic kidney failure, diabetes, inflammatory bowel disease and more) share clinical symptoms with hyperthyroidism.

 A complete blood count (CBC) urinalysis and chemistry panel can help rule out kidney failure and diabetes.